Inova Health System Foundation

 Quick Stats

-- Success Rate: Approximately 23% (23 organizations funded from Health Equity program in 2022)
+- Success Rate: Competitive (23 organisations funded in recent cycle)

 - Geographic Focus: Northern Virginia and Washington DC metro area